Business Analyst vs. Data Analyst: What’s the Difference?

 Data analysts and business analysts both help drive data-driven decision-making in their organizations.
 Data analysts work more closely with the data itself, while business analysts are more involved in addressing business needs and recommending solutions.
 Both are highly sought-after roles that are typically well-compensated.

 In this article, we’ll look closer at what makes each role unique and why you might choose to pursue either as a career.
-Afterward, if either path intrigues you, consider exploring either Google's Data Analytics Professional Certificate, Meta's Data Analyst Professional Certificate, or Tableau's Business Intelligence Analyst Professional Certificate here on Coursera to build in-demand skills and get job-ready for entry-level roles.
+Afterward, if either path intrigues you, consider enrolling in the Google Data Analytics Professional Certificate or the Microsoft Business Analyst Professional Certificate to start building job-relevant skills today.

 Business analytics vs. data analytics